cellatlas/mx/src/norm/mx_norm.md

 mx norm [options] mx-file
 ```

-normalize the matrix
+Normalize the matrix.

 ## Options

 `-m`, `--method`

-The method to normalize the matrix,
+The method used to normalize the matrix.

 `-o`, `--output`